michaelenger/d20.js/README.md

 # d20.js

-Javascript library for rolling dice.
-Supports strings written in a dice-rolling syntax, eg. "d12", "1d20", "4d6", "1d8+1".
+Javascript library for rolling RPG dice.
+Supports dice notation such as "4d6" and "d20+2".

 [See it in action!](http://michaelenger.github.io/d20.js/)